 Travel insurance should be an essential addition to your holiday as it can help to recover unexpected costs that may have arisen whilst you were away.
 Travel insurance will help cover the cost of emergency medical treatment should you fall ill whilst abroad but it can also help if you need to cancel your trip or your personal belongings are lost or stolen.

-There are many types of travel insurance policy available and it is important that you buy the right policy for your holiday to ensure you are covered.
+There are many types of travel insurance and it is important that you buy the right policy for your holiday to ensure you are covered.
 Single and Annual multi-trip travel insurance are the most common travel insurance policy types.
 Single trip travel insurance is designed to cover one trip abroad for a set period of time while annual multi-trip travel insurance will cover multiple trips in a policy year.
 Annual multi-trip travel insurance may be more cost-effective if you are a regular traveller.
 It is also possible to get travel insurance for long stays or backpacking trips, group and family holidays, winter sports holidays and cruises.

 What does travel insurance cover?